 Like many people, this person dreamed of going into VC – he surely could do it, given the chance, and it would be wonderful for him – just that his chances of getting a VC job post-MBA were about zero.
 The adcom knew that, and he should have known it too.

-Inappropriate goals, ineffectively presented goals, and impractical goals can get otherwise well qualified applicants dinged from top MBA programs.
+Inappropriate goals, ineffectively presented goals, and impractical goals can get otherwise well-qualified applicants dinged from top MBA programs.
 This story is not an isolated case.
-I have heard similar ones every year for thirteen-plus years.
+I have heard similar ones every year for the 20+ years that I’ve been involved in the admissions world.

 So what exactly are well-articulated, credible, engaging – and ideally exciting – goals, and how do you craft them in the goals essay?
 The next four posts in this blog series will walk you through that process step by step.